mcdxdbs/poc-penguins/README.md

 This monstrous dataset Team Penguin came across was the ultimate repository for boardgames throughout human history.
 Tens of thousands of rows that included ranks, categories, recommended timeframe and user age, ratings, and expansive columns that described each board game and the year it was published.
 From how this dataset is being described, you can probably guess that there was just an overwhelming load of information.
 A lot we didn't need in order to portray our goal as a team.
 We wanted to deliver a complete and fully saturated file of thousands of games without running into blank spaces and disingenuous information.

+Some problems we encountered:
-We started with about 29 thousand rows.
+-We started with about 29 thousand rows.
-It was a massive file, categories
+-It was a massive file, categories and ranks of each game was in binary format, so each game was not assigned one category or one rank, it was assigned several and sometimes no category at all.
+Hundreds of games that were published in the year "0" was due to they were not assigned a year to begin with.

-You may need to change the login creditionals for psycopg2 in order for the notebook and databse to link togeher.
+You may need to change the login credentials for psycopg2 in order for the notebook and databse to link together.

 # Issues and TO DOs